andrealorenzon/testo_tesi/tesi.md

 **Relevant Papers:**

-[^1]: H. Altay Guvenir, Burak Acar, Gulsen Demiroz, Ayhan  Cekin "A Supervised Machine Learning Algorithm for Arrhythmia Analysis."
+H. Altay Guvenir, Burak Acar, Gulsen Demiroz, Ayhan  Cekin "A Supervised Machine Learning Algorithm for Arrhythmia Analysis."
 Proceedings of the Computers in Cardiology Conference, Lund, Sweden,  1997.

 ## solar_flare_m0

 **Data Set Information:**

-Notes:

-   -- The database contains 3 potential classes, one for the number  of times a certain type of solar flare occured in a 24 hour period.
+- The database contains 3 potential classes, one for the number  of times a certain type of solar flare occured in a 24 hour period.
-   -- Each instance represents captured features for 1 active region on the sun.
+- Each instance represents captured features for 1 active region on the sun.
-   -- The data are divided into two sections.
+- The data are divided into two sections.
 The second section  (flare.data2) has had much more error correction applied to the it, and  has consequently been treated as more reliable.

 **Attribute Information:**